Types of Car Transmissions

 If you're looking to go manual, here are a few choices to consider.

-To drive a manual behind the wheel of a sports car, try the Toyota 86.
-The 86 is light, sleek, fast, corners well, and is reasonably priced.
+To drive a manual behind the wheel of a sports car, try the Toyota GR86.
+The GR86 is light, sleek, fast, corners well, and is reasonably priced.

-To get the ultimate in hands-on, off-road driving, get a manual Toyota Tacoma TRD Pro and see how adept you are at managing the gears as you drive off-road.
+To get the ultimate in hands-on, off-road driving, get a manual Toyota Tacoma TRD Off-Road and see how adept you are at managing the gears as you drive off-road.

-Another great example of a manual is the Corolla Hatchback.
+Another great example of a manual is the GR Corolla.

 What is an Automatic Transmission?